Electrical Installation Permits

 Who needs a permit?

 Licensed contractors and building owners need a permit before installing electrical products.
+If you are a homeowner planning to do regulated work yourself, you also require a permit, but the process is different.
+Learn more here.

 If you have an installation permit and the scope of the work has changed, please amend the permit by filling out Electrical Installation Permit Amendment Form 1423 or calling 1 866 566 7233.